godotengine/godot-website/collections/_article/showcase-your-godot-game-our-website.md

 We pre-filled the page with some known indie and libre games developed by active community members; we know however that there are many other Godot games out there that would be worth showing on this page.

-There is currently no automatized system for you to propose new entries, so we will do it the good old way: by sending emails to the webmasters (*webmaster @ godotengine · org*).
+There is currently no automated system for you to propose new entries, so we will do it the good old way: by sending emails to the webmasters (*webmaster @ godotengine · org*).

 Please include the following information: